nus-cs1010/2324-s1/docs/10-assert.md

 ## De Morgan's Law

-To write an assertion for the false block, it is useful to know the De Morgan's law, which tells us how to negate some logical expression.
+To write an assertion for the false block, it is useful to know De Morgan's law, which tells us how to negate some logical expression.
 Suppose we have two logical expressions `e1` and `e2`.

 - `!(e1 && e2)` is the same as `(!e1) || (!e2)`
 - `!(e1 || e2)` is the same as `(!e1) && (!e2)`

-We have actually seen it in action.
+We have seen it in action before.
 Recall the expression for Generation Z:

   `(birth_year >= 1995) && (birth_year <= 2005)`.